Long-Range Coherence and Multiple Steady States in a Lossy Qubit Array

-Next, we add dissipation by coupling the system to a particle source at site $p$ and a particle sink at site $q$.
-The source has a finite bandwidth, such that if site $p$ is already occupied, further injection is suppressed by the large interaction energy.
-Such local reservoirs can be engineered via sideband transitions in superconducting circuits \cite{Ma2019} or using electron beams in optical lattices \cite{Kordas2015}, with negligible residual dissipation at other sites.
-We also assume the reservoirs are Markovian, as in a large class of these experiments \cite{Daley2014}.
-Then the system dynamics are governed by a master equation for the density operator $\hat{\rho}$, expressed in the well known Lindblad form \cite{Lindblad1976, Gorini1976, breuer2002theory}
+We add dissipation by coupling the system of bosons to bosonic reservoirs that inject particles at site $p$ and remove particles from site $q$.
+The reservoirs have a finite bandwidth, such that if site $p$ is already occupied, further injection is suppressed by the large interaction energy.
+Such local sources and sinks have been engineered using transmon qubits in microwave circuits \cite{Ma2019}.
+Typically, in these photonic setups, the reservoirs relax to equilibrium much faster than the system dynamics \cite{Daley2014}.
+Under such a routine Born-Markov approximation, the reduced density matrix $\hat{\rho}$ of the system is governed by a master equation of the Lindblad form \cite{Lindblad1976, Gorini1976, carmichael2013statistical, Kordas2015, Daley2014, rivas2010markovian, dhahri2008lindblad, maghrebi2016nonequilibrium}